 Growth investors often overlook asset utilization ratio, also known as sales-to-total-assets (S/TA) ratio, but it is an important feature of a real growth stock.
 This metric shows how efficiently a firm is utilizing its assets to generate sales.

-Right now, Intuit has an S/TA ratio of 1.21, which means that the company gets $1.21 in sales for each dollar in assets.
-Comparing this to the industry average of 0.65, it can be said that the company is more efficient.
+Right now, Target has an S/TA ratio of 1.89, which means that the company gets $1.89 in sales for each dollar in assets.
+Comparing this to the industry average of 1.33, it can be said that the company is more efficient.

-In addition to efficiency in generating sales, sales growth plays an important role.
-And Intuit is well positioned from a sales growth perspective too.
-The company's sales are expected to grow 11.8% this year versus the industry average of 6.7%.
+While the level of efficiency in generating sales matters a lot, so does the sales growth of a company.
+And Target looks attractive from a sales growth perspective as well.
+The company's sales are expected to grow 12.6% this year versus the industry average of 7.3%.

 Promising Earnings Estimate Revisions

-Superiority of a stock in terms of the metrics outlined above can be further validated by looking at the trend in earnings estimate revisions.
-A positive trend is of course favorable here.
+Beyond the metrics outlined above, investors should consider the trend in earnings estimate revisions.
+A positive trend is a plus here.
 Empirical research shows that there is a strong correlation between trends in earnings estimate revisions and near-term stock price movements.

-The current-year earnings estimates for Intuit have been revising upward.
-The Zacks Consensus Estimate for the current year has surged 0.7% over the past month.
+There have been upward revisions in current-year earnings estimates for Target.
+The Zacks Consensus Estimate for the current year has surged 0.4% over the past month.

 You can see the complete list of today's Zacks #1 Rank (Strong Buy) stocks here.

-This combination positions Intuit well for outperformance, so growth investors may want to bet on it.
+This combination positions Target well for outperformance, so growth investors may want to bet on it.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report